ethereum/consensus-deployment-ansible/README.md

 ## Instructions to join testnet
 1. Clone this repository
-2. Ensure `docker` and `docker-compose` is installed
+2. Ensure `docker` and `docker-compose` is installed: `docker-compose --version` and `docker --version`
-3. Change directories with `cd scripts/quick-run`
+3. Change directories with `cd consensus-deployment-ansible/scripts/quick-run/`
 4. Create the required directories for persistent data with `mkdir -p execution_data beacon_data`
-5. Find your IP address(public IP) and add it to the `pithos.vars` file, this is just to ensure easy peering
+5. Find your IP address(public IP) and add it to the `pithos.vars` file file located in `consensus-deployment-ansible/scripts/quick-run/`, this is just to ensure easy peering
+5.1 `curl ifconfig.me` or visit https://whatismyipaddress.com
+5.2 Replace IP in config file with your own IP address: https://i.imgur.com/xnNqN6h.png
 6. Run your chosen execution engine, e.g: `docker-compose --env-file pithos.vars -f docker-compose.geth.yml up -d`
 7. Run your chosen consensus engine, e.g: `docker-compose --env-file pithos.vars -f docker-compose.lighthouse.yml up -d`
 8. Check your logs to confirm that they are up and syncing, e.g `docker logs lighthouse_beacon -f --tail=20`